dimitrioskyranos/ee3-code/final/README.md

 https://www.youtube.com/watch?v=X5XDSWQYYvU&list=PLfIJKC1ud8giTKW0nzHN71hud_238d-JO&ab_channel=ControllersTech

--Http Server and Uart Transmission Code on ESP(can be found on this folder under esp-final_camera)
+- Http Server and Uart Transmission Code on ESP(can be found on this folder under esp-final_camera)

 These sources were consulted in the making of the file main.c